electron/website/blog/dec-quiet-month-21.md

 ---
-title: December 2021 Quiet Month
+title: A Quiet Place (Dec'21)
 date: 2021-09-27T00:00:00.000Z
 authors:
   name: groundwater
   url: 'https://github.com/groundwater'
   image_url: 'https://github.com/groundwater.png?size=96'
-slug: dec-quiet-month-21
+slug: a-quiet-place-21
 ---
 ElectronJS will pause for the month of December 2021, but will return to full speed in January 2022.